-(a) Commencing on May 25, 2023, the number of Shares which may be issued from time to time pursuant to this Plan shall be the sum of: (i) 566,830 shares of common stock and (ii) any shares of common stock that are represented by awards granted under the Company's 2006 Stock Option and Incentive Plan and 2014 Stock Option and Incentive Plan that are forfeited, expire or are canceled without delivery of shares of common stock or which result in the forfeiture of shares of common stock back to the Company on or after May 25, 2023, or the equivalent of such number of Shares after the Administrator, in its sole discretion, has interpreted the effect of any stock split, stock dividend, combination, recapitalization or similar transaction in accordance with Paragraph 25 of this Plan;

-provided, however, that as of May 25, 2023 no more than 16,135 shares shall be added to the Plan pursuant to subsection (ii).

-(b) Notwithstanding Subparagraph (a) above, the number of Shares issuable pursuant to this Plan shall be increased, on the first day of each of the Company's 2024 and 2025 fiscal years by an amount equal to the lesser of (A) five percent (5%) of the outstanding shares of the Company's common stock on the last day of the immediately preceding fiscal year and (B) such smaller number of Shares as determined by the Board; provided, however, no more than 5,000,000 Shares may be issued upon the exercise of Incentive Stock Options.
+- (a) Commencing on June 7, 2024, the number of Shares which may be issued from time to time pursuant to this Plan shall be the sum of: (i) 679,164 shares of common stock and (ii) any shares of common stock that are represented by awards granted under the Company's 2006 Stock Option and Incentive Plan and 2014 Stock Option and Incentive Plan that are forfeited, expire or are canceled without delivery of shares of common stock or which result in the forfeiture of shares of common stock back to the Company on or after June 7, 2024, or the equivalent of such number of Shares after the Administrator, in its sole discretion, has interpreted the effect of any stock split, stock dividend, combination, recapitalization or similar transaction in accordance with Paragraph 25 of this Plan; provided, however, that as of June 7, 2024 no more than 14,079 shares shall be added to the Plan pursuant to subsection (ii). - (b) Notwithstanding Subparagraph (a) above, the number of Shares issuable pursuant to this Plan shall be increased, on the first day of the Company's 2025 fiscal year by an amount equal to the lesser of (A) five percent (5%) of the outstanding shares of the Company's common stock on the last day of the immediately preceding fiscal year and (B) such smaller number of Shares as determined by the Board; provided, however, no more than 5,000,000 Shares may be issued upon the exercise of Incentive Stock Options.